libre-informatique/front-online-choice/README.md

 - **metaEventId**: used to filter manifestation listing
 - **lang**: must match event language
 - **maximumEventsSelectedPerTimeslots**: default -1 : there is no active limitation of maximum selected events per timeslot
 - **closingDate**: null : set limit date that allow online choices.
-Format is YYYYMMDD (e.g. 20170715)
+Format is YYYYMMDD (e.g. "20170715") (must be between double quotes)
 - **footerText**: null : set the custom text that will appear under default footer elements
 - **loginSuccessAction**: "events" : set the behavior after user is logged in.
   - Possible values are :